dipeshgyanchandani/myflightprice/README.md

 * [Future Scope](#Future-Scope)

 ## Overview
 [MyFlightPrice](https://myflightprice.herokuapp.com/) is a Flask web app which can predict your flight price based on the required information.
 Price may vary based on Source & Destination cities, Stops, Departure and Arrival Date & Time.
-Random Forest Classifier is implemented to predict the price of a flight.
+Random Forest Regressor is implemented to predict the price of a flight.

 ## Demo
 Link: https://myflightprice.herokuapp.com/